South East Queensland’s water supply

 The above measures are an important part of our overall plan for the safety and wellbeing of our staff members, and the continuation of essential services for the people of South East Queensland through this pandemic.

 Seqwater supplies water to over 1,000 irrigators in South East Queensland.
-As is our usual practice, if any of our irrigation customers are having difficulty paying invoices, they should contact Seqwater at 1800 077 005 or by emailing [email protected].
+As is our usual practice, if any of our irrigation customers are having difficulty paying invoices, they should contact Seqwater at 1800 077 005 or email [email protected].